 A common problem is that you see two entries for the same person in the batting or bowling statistics for your site but you can only see one record for the person in your member database.
 (See Reasons for Duplication on page 5.)

-Please use the following procedure: Go to Admin>Site Management>Members>Member Database and click the Add New Member button.
+Please use the following procedure: Go to Admin>Day to Day>Members>Member Database, change the Role to Member of Website and click the Add New Member button.

 Enter the surname of the member concerned and club or county board where the other stats are located (this can be your own club if they are there) and search.